Opinion dynamics: Statistical physics and beyond: Mathematical and computational methods

 There are two main updating procedures for simulations of agent-based models of opinion dynamics.
 These are referred to as ``asynchronous'' or ``synchronous'', respectively.
 The former is also known as ``sequential'' updating, and the latter as ``parallel'' updating.

 In \textit{asynchronous or sequential updating}, nodes (or edges) are updated in sequence.
 At each step of the dynamics, only one node is considered for a state change (or one link for rewiring).
-The nodes and links can either be considered in a fixed sequence (e.g., starting with node $1$, then node $2$ and so on, and then repeating the sequence), or at each step one node or link is chosen at random for a potential update (``random sequential updating'').
+Nodes and links can be considered in a fixed sequence (e.g., starting with node $1$, then node $2$ and so on, and then repeating the sequence).
+Alternatively, at each step one node or link is chosen at random for a potential update (``random sequential updating'').
 The time step associated with an opinion update is usually set to $\Delta t = 1/N$.
 This means that, on average, each node is considered for update once per unit time.
 A collection of $N$ attempted updates is referred to as a ``generation'' or a ``Monte Carlo sweep''.
-The choice of $\Delta t=1/N$ for each microscopic event also allows continuous-time descriptions when $N\to\infty$.
+The choice of $\Delta t=1/N$ for each microscopic event allows for comparisons between systems of different size and continuous-time descriptions when $N\to\infty$.
 For large $N$ it is thus natural to think of (random) sequential updating as a dynamics in (quasi-) continuous time.

 In \textit{synchronous or parallel updating}, all nodes (or links) are considered simultaneously for update.
 This means that any number of nodes (links) can change at the same time in one step (typically, a finite fraction of all degrees of freedom).
 A time step here corresponds to one generation, i.e. $\Delta t=1$.
 Parallel updating thus describes discrete-time dynamics.